RY4GIT/signature-prediction/README.md

 ### 5. Derive process inference
 - Visualize the signature patterns using ```signatures\visualize\plot_sigs_process.py```
-- Visualize the RF results using ```random_forest\visualize\plot_ecoregion_experiment.py```
+- Visualize the RF results using ```random_forest\visualize\plot_ecoregion_experiment.py``` to investigate on predictability and drivers of signatures

 ## Reference
 - We extensively used the ideas and codes of Holt, A. (2024):
     Holt, A. (2024).
 New predictors for hydrologic signatures: Wetlands and geologic age across continental scales (Order No. 31483645).
 Available from ProQuest Dissertations & Theses Global: The Humanities and Social Sciences Collection; ProQuest One Academic.
 (3083407273).
-Retrieved from http://libproxy.sdsu.edu/login?url=https://www.proquest.com/dissertations-theses/new-predictors-hydrologic-signatures-wetlands/docview/3083407273/se-2
+Retrieved from https://www.proquest.com/dissertations-theses/new-predictors-hydrologic-signatures-wetlands/docview/3083407273/se-2

-- We use modified version of [TOSSH toolbox](https://github.com/TOSSHtoolbox/TOSSH) (Gnann et al., 2022) for calculating signature
+- We use modified version of [TOSSH toolbox](https://github.com/TOSSHtoolbox/TOSSH) (Gnann et al., 2022) for calculating signatures